BrownCryptoJesus/Profit-Trailer-Beginner-Steps/README.md

 # Profit-Trailer-Beginner-Steps#
- Are you confused about profit trailer? dont know how to get the dam thing started? look no further for these easy copy and paste settings!!!!!
+ Are you confused about profit trailer? dont know how to get the damn thing started? look no further for these easy copy and paste settings!!!!!

  For further help I have also explained the buy and sell strategy's